ocxtal/udon/README.md

 # Udon — caching BAM CIGAR strings for visualization

-**Udon** is a tiny library transcoding [BAM CIGAR / MD strings](https://samtools.github.io/hts-specs/) and query sequence into a single augumented compressed CIGAR object.
-The augumented data structure, along with an index to locate substring positions, assists quick drawing of alignment ribbon of arbitrary span with arbitrary scaling.
+**Udon** is a tiny library transcoding [BAM CIGAR / MD strings](https://samtools.github.io/hts-specs/) and query sequence into a single augmented compressed CIGAR object.
+The augmented data structure, along with an index to locate substring positions, assists quick drawing of alignment ribbon of arbitrary span with arbitrary scaling.
 It achieves ~1 bit/column compression density and ~2G columns/sec. (per alignment) decompression throughput on typical real-world Illumina and Nanopore datasets.

 ## Examples